Welcome to today's edition of the Rush 24-7 podcast.

 They forgot to calculate the sports media.

-The sports media thinks the NFL and its teams have a lot more money to give these former players than they're agreeing to in this settlement.
+Just as though the McDonald's protesters think that McDonald's has $500 billion in a pile that they could give to their workers, the sports media thinks the NFL and its teams have a lot more money to give these former players than they're agreeing to in this settlement.

 Yeah.

-We've got that, and a whole set of sound bites on Syria and some other things.
+We've got that and a whole set of sound bites on Syria and some other things.

 Not good polling data on this for Obama either.